rspamd/rspamd/doc/markdown/configuration/composites.md

 }
 ~~~

-Composites should not be recursive; this is normally detected by rspamd.
+Composites should not be recursive; this is normally detected by Rspamd.

 ## Composite weight rules